akhilcjose/NLProc-Proj-M-SS25/README.md

 # NLProc-Proj-M-SS25 – Team Neon

-This project is designed to assist users in retrieving relevant research papers based on their queries.
-It aims to simplify and accelerate the process of academic research by providing intelligent, context-aware search results in response to natural language input.
+This project is designed to assist users in querying academic research papers and retrieving relevant, context-specific answers.
+The system focuses on understanding the user's query and extracting accurate information directly from the content of the given paper, enabling more efficient and insightful academic research.

 ---